I’m planning a trip to San Francisco (sidenote: so excited).

 In the TechCrunch post “Social Proof Is The New Marketing“, Aileen Lee writes about five types of social proof.
 Here’s how to consider each in the context of your school’s marketing:

 This is social proof that comes from someone with a known or respected authority.
-Think magazine articles or highly regarded writers or bloggers.
+Think professional publications, trusted news sources, or highly regarded writers, researchers, or bloggers.
+How can you capture this type of social proof?

 Pretty straightforward: like expert social proof, this type of influence comes from a well-known name.
 But remember: “celebrity” nowadays is a broad term.
 Because of social media, everyday individuals who produce great content can amass a celebrity-like following.

 This comes from “customers” (aka, students, families, even faculty and staff).
-They know your school, because they’re part of the school community.
-That gives them lots of credibility — and lots of influence.
+They know your school because they’re part of the school community.
+That gives them a lot of credibility — and lots of influence.
+What can you do with it?

 “Over 1 Billion Served”.
 Yep, this one has to do with sheer numbers.
 Because if lots of people like something, it has to be good, right?